-Each season of the Indian Premier League produces some controversial moments which go on to be discussed beyond the 22 yards.
+Each season of the Indian Premier League a.k.a IPL produces some controversies which go on to be discussed beyond the 22 yards.
 The biggest controversy that tarnished the league’s reputation was the suspension of Chennai Super Kings and Rajasthan Royals for two years, for alleged match-fixing.

 Similarly, Harbhajan Singh slapping S Sreesanth, Gautam Gambhir kicking the dugout chair or Lalit Modi’s sacking are some of the major highlights of how controversial a tournament IPL is.